TransVault/documentation/onboard/configuration.md

 **GetUsersInDomains -** Gets all users in a Domain.

 ### Configuring Exchange environment

-Once the agent has been installed (typically this would be the Exchange On-premises server which would act as the PowerShell host where the exchange management shell is located), you will be presented with various tabs.

 The Exchange tab is where you will find all the settings and configuration required with regards to the Exchange server.